Didisimmons/MMA-Haircare/README.md

 4. Be able to edit , delete and update any recipes listed on the site.

 #### **TARGET AUDIENCE**
-- Those looking for festive recipes to make.
+- People looking to buy natural hair products for 3a, 3b, 3c, 4a, 4b, and 4c hair types.
-- People who appreciate the ease of ordering food via technology and social media.
+- Individuals looking for new natural hairstyles to wear on a daily basis
-- Individuals who are willing to post their own recipes on the internet.
+- Individuals who want to learn more about Afro-textured hair products
-- Individuals who are interested in food and enjoy cooking.
+- People of colour aged 16 to 50.

 ### **RESEARCH**
 To get some UX inspiration for MMÀ-Beauty, I researched other afro-carribean hair care supply/beauty supply websites online, such as